material-components/material-components-android/docs/components/TextField.md

 `android:background` to `@null` so that `TextInputLayout` can set the proper background on it._

+### Making text fields accessible

+Android's text field component APIs support both label text and helper text for informing the user as to what information is requested for a text field.
+While optional, their use is strongly encouraged.

+#### Content description

+When using **custom icons**, you should set a content description on them so that screen readers like TalkBack are able to announce their purpose or action, if any.

+For the leading icon, that can be achieved via the `app:startIconContentDescription` attribute or `setStartIconContentDescription` method.
+For the trailing icon, that can be achieved via the `app:endIconContentDescription` attribute or `setEndIconContentDescription` method.

+When setting an **error message** that contains special characters that screen readers or other accessibility systems are not able to read, you should set a content description via the `app:errorContentDescription` attribute or `setErrorContentDescription` method.
+That way, when the error needs to be announced, it will announce the content description instead.

+#### Custom `EditText`

+If you are using a custom `EditText` as `TextInputLayout`'s child and your text field requires different accessibility support than the one offered by `TextInputLayout`, you can set a `TextInputLayout.AccessibilityDelegate` via the `setTextInputAccessibilityDelegate` method.
+This method should be used in place of providing an `AccessibilityDelegate` directly on the `EditText`.

 ### Adding a leading icon to a text field

 !["Text field with a leading icon."](assets/textfields/textfields_leading_icon.png)